Investment Property Mortgages Explained

 • Commercial mortgage: TSB, Aldermore, Generation Home

-This isn’t information you need to worry about though.
-The brokers we work with have an extensive database of lenders that they can tap into to direct you to a lender best suited for the investment mortgage and rate you’re looking for.
+This isn’t information you need to worry about, though.
+The brokers we work with have an extensive database of lenders that they can use to direct you to a lender best suited for the investment mortgage and rate you’re looking for.

 What interest rates to expect

-When it comes to rates for commercial mortgages, these are very much decided on an individual basis after a provider assesses your application and the perceived level of risk.
+When it comes to rates for commercial mortgages, they are decided on an individual basis after a provider assesses your application and the perceived level of risk.

 Work out your rental yield